Victoria-Fedorenko/qa-auto-engineer-python-project-241/README.md

 This CLI tool can help you to compare two configuration files using gendiff function.
-[Watch demonstration](https://asciinema.org/a/YONoWweyjVdWYWzxh994hgtza)
+[Watch demonstration for json files](https://asciinema.org/a/YONoWweyjVdWYWzxh994hgtza) [Watch demonstration for yaml files](https://asciinema.org/a/4eqZF5sM4VduEwwfLEmvYTCsq)

 ### Hexlet tests and linter status: